ashraffyi/Data-Engineering-Capstone-Project/README.md

 The project creates a redshift database in a AWS cluster using AWS CloudFormation.  with pre-defined empty tables then it opied over to the tables from s3 bucket.
 They are columnar in nature which helps with parallelizing the execution of one query on multiple CPUs.

 **ELT Pipeline**
-The project creates a star schema relational database.
+The project creates a star schema relational database. star schema is the simplest style of data mart schema and is the approach most widely used to develop data warehouses and dimensional data marts.[1]
+The star schema consists of one or more fact tables referencing any number of dimension tables.
+The star schema is an important special case of the snowflake schema, and is more effective for handling simpler queries.[^2]